superlinked/VectorHub/docs/articles/Vector-Indexes.md

 # Vector Indexes
-As large language models (LLMs), like ChatGPT, gain traction, vector data has become the new norm.
-A vector database stores data in the form of vectors, as opposed to scalars, in a conventional relational database management system (RDBMS).
-While scalar data is represented by a single element, vector data has multiple attributes that help build a semantic relationship between the different data elements.

-A major benefit of vector data is that it allows for similarity search using vector indexes.
-The similarity search opens avenues for various new applications like Retrieval Augmented Generation (RAG).
-This blog will discuss vector indexes in detail.
-We will also look at popular types of indexing and implement vector indexing in Python using LlamaIndex.

-## Overview of Vector Indexes
+This article takes you through the basics of implementating vector indexing in Python using LlamaIndex.
+But first, let's briefly introduce vector indexes, why they're so important, different common types, and popular use cases.

+## Why you need vector indexes

-Vector data is often called [‘Embeddings’](https://superlinked.com/vectorhub/building-blocks/vector-compute/embedding-models), and these are generated via complex mathematical operations.
-The embeddings are a dense data representation, capturing key attributes describing the information.
-These attributes allow vectors to be arranged so that similar data points are closer.
-This operation, called vector indexing, has various benefits, including faster search operation, similarity matching, and pattern identification.
-The indexing operation requires specialized algorithms that understand the data and create groups of matching elements.
+Running AI applications depends on vectors, often called [embeddings](https://superlinked.com/vectorhub/building-blocks/vector-compute/embedding-models) - dense data representations, generated via complex mathematical operations to capture key attributes of source information.
+Vectors representing elements' attributes are arranged - "indexed" - so that similar data points are closer.
+Vector indexing is performed with specialized algorithms that understand the data and create groups of matching elements.
+In order to perform all the operations we look for from AI applications, we need indexing.
+Indexing lets us perform similarity searches, pattern identification, and enables fast searches.
+...
+Similarity search finds similar vectors using an [Approximate Nearest Neighbour](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN) algorithm, which calculates the closeness of vectors using metrics like Euclidean distance or Jacobian distance.
+When a user submits a query, it's also embedded in the vector database, and vectors that are close to it are deemed relevant, and returned.

-Vector indexing also benefits Retrieval-Augmented Generation (RAG), allowing LLMs to sift extensive data and find relevant vectors efficiently.
-This is important since efficiency is key to modern AI application development.
-Moreover, it also allows LLMs to filter information similar to the user’s query so that the model can present all relevant information.
-Imagine an LLM is asked about the benefits of apples.
-The model will retrieve information from a vector database, and since it recognizes an apple as a fruit, it can also query information regarding bananas and oranges and construct a more information-rich response.
+Vector indexing is crucial in Retrieval-Augmented Generation (RAG), which improves LLMs' ability to sift through extensive data and efficiently find relevant vectors.
+For example, a user submits a query asking about the "benefits of apples" to an LLM.
+Because the attritbutes of apples are stored in embeddings and indexed inside the vector database, the LLM can recognize an apple as a "fruit", and retrieve more general information about fruits - including, for example, bananas and oranges - to construct a more information-rich response.

-The similarity search uses an [Approximate Nearest Neighbour](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN) algorithm to find matching data vectors.
-It calculates how close or distant vectors are using distance metrics like Euclidean distance or Jacobian distance.
-Closer points are grouped together and referenced in relevant queries.

 ### Types of Indexing
 Let’s discuss some popular indexes involved in vector indexing.